 The City Manager is also responsible for initiating proposals and providing advice, information and research to the City Council concerning the formulation of municipal policies, practices, and projects.

-Before coming to the City, he served as Township Administrator for Delhi Township in Cincinnati, Ohio from 2012 - 2016.
-Pete has over 24 years of experience in local government; serving previously as Assistant County Administrator and Director of the Office of Management & Budget for Butler County, Ohio.
-During his 15 years with Montgomery County, Ohio he held the positions of Juvenile Court Finance Director, Management Analyst, and Job and Family Services Supervisor.
+Before coming to the City, he served as Township Administrator for Delhi Township in Cincinnati, Ohio from 2012 to 2016.
+Pete has worked in local government since 1993, serving previously as Assistant County Administrator and Director of the Office of Management and Budget for Butler County, Ohio.
+During his 15 years with Montgomery County, Ohio, he held the positions of Juvenile Court Finance Director, Management Analyst, and Job and Family Services Supervisor.

 He is a member of the International City/County Management Association (ICMA) and the Ohio City/County Management Association (OCMA).
 Pete serves as the current treasurer for the Greater Dayton Mayors & Managers Association; Adjunct for the MPA (Masters in Public Administration) for Wright State University as needed; and serves on the MPA Advisory Board for Wright State University.
 He is actively involved in the community as a member of the Beavercreek Rotary Club, The Greene Optimists Club, and Miami Valley Military Affairs.